NREL/ResStock.github.io/docs/resources/how-to-guides/Housing_Stock_Excel_Questions.md

 ![](../../../assets/images/sumemissions.png)

-Now we have our answer, the total emissions impact from this upgrade is 5,899,425 kg CO2e, and we have even more information on the impact by housing vintage as well.
+Now we have our answer, the total emissions impact from this upgrade is "5,899,425" kg CO2e, and we have even more information on the impact by housing vintage as well.

 Let’s head to our second question: How does site energy change before and after the upgrade has been applied by housing vintage?
-Choose out.site_energy.total.energy_consumption.kwh.savings and drag it into the Values box.
-Similar to the previous steps, change the value from Count to Sum.
+Choose **out.site_energy.total.energy_consumption.kwh.savings** and drag it into the <ins>Values</ins> box.
+Similar to the previous steps, change the value from <ins>Count</ins> to <ins>Sum</ins>.
 The PivotTable now looks like this.

 ![](../../../assets/images/sumsite.png)

-The total amount of kWh saved through this upgrade package applied to applicable houses is 3,865,594 kWh.
+The total amount of kWh saved through this upgrade package applied to applicable houses is "3,865,594" kWh.

 Finally, to answer our last question about the savings from natural gas bills.
-Similar to the first two columns, we drag the column name out.bills.natural_gas.usd.savings to the values box and change the field value to Sum, not Count.
+Similar to the first two columns, we drag the column name **out.bills.natural_gas.usd.savings** to the values box and change the field value to <ins>Sum</ins>, not <ins>Count</ins>.
 Your table will now look like this.

 ![](../../../assets/images/finalupgrade.png)

-The annual natural gas bill savings for all of the single-family homes that were upgraded was modeled to be $1,483,849.
+The annual natural gas bill savings for all of the single-family homes that were upgraded was modeled to be "$1,483,849".

 Now you have seen examples of how to use PivotTable and answer potential questions about how an upgrade would impact a portion of the housing stock.
 In general, these are just a few questions that can be answered using the baseline housing results and the upgrade results.
 If you have more questions about how ResStock could be used for your residential building stock analysis, check out the [Contact]({{ site.baseurl }}{% link docs/contact.md %}) page.